1 - Can GET be used at private colleges or out-of-state universities?

 6 - How do I know GET is safe?

 The state guarantees that if you buy one unit today, it will be worth 1/100th of an academic year of future tuition and state-mandated fees at Washington’s highest-priced public university.
 If future tuition increases ever require the program to pay out more money than it has available, the Legislature would be required by state law to provide funding to cover the shortfall (RCW 28B.95.050).
 GET is self-sustaining and does not rely on general state funds.
 We carefully evaluate the unit price up to twice annually to ensure that future college funds will always be there for GET families.
 Note that GET does not guarantee that you will make money.
-If tuition at Washington State’s highest priced public university decreases, the monetary value of your units may decrease.
+If tuition at Washington State’s highest-priced public university decreases, the monetary value of your units may decrease.

 7 - Are units the same as credits?

 GET units are not the same as credit hours at a college, university or technical school.
 Credit hours have an academic value.
 Credits vary between schools and represent an academic year or degree requirements.
 GET units have a dollar value.
 You buy GET units at a set price today and whenever your student attends college, the dollar value of your units will be based on tuition costs at that time, no matter how much they have changed.
-One unit equals 1/100th of the actual cost of resident, undergraduate tuition and state-mandated fees at Washington’s most expensive public university.
+One unit equals 1/100th of the actual cost of resident, undergraduate tuition and state-mandated fees at Washington’s highest-priced public university.

 8 - How is the unit purchase price set?
 Is it different than the payout value?